 More controversial procedures

 Some "restorative" or "enhancing" genital procedures for women have been the target of much more controversy than others.
-One such example is that of hymen reconstruction surgery, an intervention that aims to "repair" a ruptured hymen, the thin membrane that lines the vaginal opening.
+One such example is that of

 The hymen can occasionally rupture during sexual intercourse or even due to strenuous physical exercise, which does not usually affect gynecological health.
 However, its traditional association with virginity has led to many debates about the legitimacy of hymen repair procedures.